will-byrne/will-byrne.github.io/_posts/2025-02-17-Astrophotography.md

   alt: Andromeda galaxy
 ---

 I started astrophotography as a hobby in 2018 with a friend.
 We initially went out with just a DSLR and a tripod, and the images were a bit of a mess.
 It turns out it’s actually quite complicated to do.
-My gallery (of two pictures as of writing) can be found on [Telescopious](https://telescopius.com/)
+My gallery (of two pictures as of writing) can be found on my [Telescopious](https://telescopius.com/) [Gallery](https://telescopius.com/profile/lunaaeterna)

 # Star trackers / mounts
 ## Why a mount is needed